upscayl/custom-models/README.md

 This repository has animevideo models for scales x2, x3 and x4.
 You can use Upscayl's scale option according to the model selected.

-* RealESRGANv3: Lightweight and faster version of the default model, with slightly worse Upscayling performance.
+* RealESRGANv3: Lightweight and faster version of the default model, with (very slightly) worse quality.
 * AnimeVideo (Digital Art) models for scales x2, x3 and x4: After selecting these models you can use Upscayl's scale option without a hitch.
 * "Ultrasharp": We still don't know what this model is, but we accidently included it in place of Ultrasharp in v2.0.1 and @royal-rigolo liked it, so here it is!
 * Uniscale_Restore by Kim2091.